Booleans are one-bit values, representing true or false.

 statement expects an expression that resolves to a boolean value.
 All of Puppet's comparison operators resolve to boolean values, as do

 false.
 Literal booleans must be one of these two bare words (that is, not

 in quotation marks).

 Automatic conversion to boolean

 All other values are converted to boolean

 Notably, this means the string values

-If you want to convert other values to booleans with more permissive rules (
+To convert values to booleans with more permissive rules (for example,

 The data type of boolean values is

 You can use abstract types to match values that might be boolean or might have